An Introduction To The Book Dear Mrs.Naidu

+Dear Mrs.Naidu, written by Mathangi Subramanian is a powerful book which drives home the point that solutions are always at hand, no matter how desperate the situation or conditions that prevail.
+The book reads like a letter correspondence, albeit one way.
 Two correspondents could not be more different.
 One a young girl, the other the grand old lady of India’s freedom struggle.
 One the child of a single mother who works as a maid.
 The other to the manor born; child to a poetess mother and a doctorate in science father.
 One alive and the other dead.
-A steady stream of letters begin to flow from Sarojini, the young girl from Bengaluru in 2015 to Sarojini Naidu who passed away in 1949.
+A steady stream of letters begins to flow from Sarojini, the young girl from Bengaluru in 2015 to Sarojini Naidu who passed away in 1949.

 What is common though is a fire that one finds in fighters who challenge the status quo.
 Sarojini Devi questioned them before 1947 against the British colonists.
 Sarojini the government school student seeks to question and change the status quo in a time where money rather than merit seems to dictate the access to quality education.